 These scenarios are rare, but they do come up in certain situations where the seller is not paying any brokerage fee to the buyer’s broker.

-The Virginia buyer broker agreement currently has a paragraph outlining how the company will get paid.
+The Virginia buyer broker agreement currently has a paragraph outlining how the company will get paid, and how much.

 Real estate industry is always changing; should there be a drastic change in how broker’s fees are paid, I will update this article.

 Signing a Buyer Broker Agreement